kalbergaria/RTSC/README.md

 # Real-Time System Core (RTSC)
-A baseline for any real-time system concept.
+A baseline for any real-time system concept, packaged as a C++ static library.

 ## Current Capabilites
 - Thread Management